 Introduction

-It is also possible to give GroenOrd the right part only of a Greenlandic word.
+You may also give GroenOrd the last part of a Greenlandic word with a slant in front.
 And the programme can reverse the given word and find other Greenlandic words that resemble it on the right.

-The programme runs on a PC with Windows XP, 7 or later, including Windows 11.
+The programme runs on a PC with Windows 95 or any later version, including Windows 11.
 You may download it as a compressed file Groen.zip from the web site groenord.dk.
 Afterwards find Groen.zip in the folder Downloads, right click and choose "Extract All".
-The dictionaries and the programme are now in a folder Groen/GroenOrd.
-Enter it, right click on the programme icon and choose "Send to ..
+The dictionaries and the programme (GroenOrd.exe) will now be placed in a folder Groen\GroenOrd (or what you choose).
+Enter it, right click on the programme icon and select "Fasten to Process Line", "Fasten to the Menu Start", or "Send to ..
 Desktop (create shortcut)".

 Windows will warn you against running the programme, but it contains no harmful files or ads.
-In Windows 10 and 11 you should choose "More information" and "Run anyway".
+In Windows 10 and 11 you should choose "More information" and (down right) "Run anyway".

 When the programme is running, there is a topmost bar with a number of push-buttons on the screen.
 Two of the last are [Guide] and [Grammar].
 Continue with [Guide]How to use the programme.